mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 And then we completely forget the real picture of human life.
 The real picture of human life is exactly the same as the rhythm of nature, beyond *you think* or *you shouldn’t think*.
 It’s just life.
 This is the real or absolute reality your life is present in.
 And then you forget, and you start to live in your own way.
 And for many, many years, so far, we don’t know yet the real picture of human existence.
 And then finally we start to think, “What is this?”
 And then we think about our life.
 And then according to religion, physics, psychology, or the *I Ching*, and many things, we can think of human life.

 But when you think about the real picture of life, and create many things – physics, psychology, religions – endlessly you can create *many* kinds of myths.
-So far we have created many myths, and from now on we could create more myths, the more human civilization is developed.
+So far we have created many myths, and from now on we could create more myths, the more human civilization is developed, more or less.

 ##### 27:25